nixworks/public/news/2006/02/16/README.md

 _Context: Hamas, Ismail Haniya, January 2006 legislative elections, Prime Minister_

 ### [ Telephone recordings show governors in plot against journalist Lydia Cacho who exposed a ring of pedophiles.
 The recordings include conversations between businessman Kamel Nacif Borge and governors Mario Marn (Puebla) and Pablo Salazar Mendigucha (Chiapas) in which they arrange for her imprisonment and bribe prison guards to have her raped on arrival. ](/news/2006/02/16/telephone-recordings-show-governors-in-plot-against-journalist-lydia-cacho-who-exposed-a-ring-of-pedophiles-the-recordings-include-convers.md)
-_Context: Chiapas, Kamel Nacif Borge, Lydia Cacho, Mario Marín, Pablo Salazar Mendiguchía, Puebla_
+_Context: Chiapas, Kamel Nacif Borge, Lydia Cacho, Mario Marn, Pablo Salazar Mendigucha, Puebla_

 ### [ A United Nations report condemns the continued existence of Camp Delta, and multiple breaches of Human Rights by the US. ](/news/2006/02/16/a-united-nations-report-condemns-the-continued-existence-of-camp-delta-and-multiple-breaches-of-human-rights-by-the-us.md)
 _Context: Human rights, United Nations_